realitytracing/Reality-Tracing-WIP/part-1-heart-and-gist.md

 There is no longer a handoff where rigor stops and metaphor begins.
 The same reality that constrains bodies constrains minds, and the same minds that experience pressure generate institutions that either absorb or amplify it.

+Throughout this work, direction and importance are treated as emergent rather than chosen; this dynamic is referred to as salience and is developed in `salience.md`.

 ---

 ## Closing the Divide